Cosmology and extragalactic astronomy

 - What is the nature of dark energy and dark matter, and do these things really exist?

-Over the last 15 years or so, new observations have greatly improved our knowledge of the cosmos, and a standard model of the universe has emerged.
+Over the last few decades, new observations have greatly improved our knowledge of the cosmos, and a standard model of the Universe has emerged.
 Still, there are lots of fundamental questions yet to be answered, or even posed.
-Further advances will rely on both new observations and theoretical work.
+Further advances will rely on both new observations, simulations and theoretical work.

 Projects and cooperation

-The Cosmology group presently do research in three, closely interacting, directions:
+The section presently does research in several, closely interacting, directions, including: